ibm-cloud-docs/vpc/pps-create.md

       It takes several minutes for your Private Path NLB to be created.
 When the load balancer is created, its status changes from **Creating** to **Active** in the table.
       {: note}

 1. In the Service endpoint section, click **Create**.
 Provide a name for the service endpoint where you want to connect your Private Path service.
-Click **Add +**.
-Validate the FQDN.
+Then, validate ownership of the FQDN domain name.
 For more information, see [Register and verify ownership of service endpoints (FQDNs)](/docs/vpc?topic=vpc-private-path-service-about&interface=ui#pps-domain-register-verify).
 1. Select to enable or disable zonal affinity for the service endpoints.
 When zonal affinity is enabled, the endpoint maintains persistence to the zone after the connection is created.
 1. In the Account policies section:
    * The default policy is set to review and triage each incoming connection request.
 You can change the default policy to permit or deny all requests without review.